jgm/texmath/README.md

 Possible values for `to` are `tex`, `mathml`, `omml`, `eqn`, and `pandoc` (JSON-encoded Pandoc).

-Alternatively, you can use the `convert-batch` endpoint to pass in a JSON-encoded list of conversions and get back a JSON-encoded list of results.
+Alternatively, you can use the `/batch` endpoint, passing in in a JSON-encoded list of conversions and getting back a JSON-encoded list of results.

 If you rename `pandoc-server` to `pandoc-server.cgi`, it will function as a CGI program that accepts POST requests.